score-json/json/TSF/trustable/no-parsing-faults/NPF-01.5.md

           path: "/workspaces/json/tests/src/unit-unicode1.cpp"
 ---

-The service does not parse partial and perturbed UTF-8 byte order marks.
+The service does not parse partial and perturbed UTF-8 byte order marks and throws an exception.